Stock market today: Wall Street drifts as oil rises and US economy shows more signs of strength

 NEW YORK (AP) — U.S. stocks are drifting Thursday, as crude oil prices continue to climb and more signals arrive suggesting the economy remains solid.

-The S&P 500 was 0.4% lower in midday trading after flipping between modest gains and losses earlier in the day.
+The S&P 500 was mostly unchanged in afternoon trading after flipping between modest gains and losses earlier in the day.
 It's been shaky this week after worries about worsening tensions in the Middle East knocked the index off its record.

 Iran is a major producer of oil, and a worry is that a broadening war could affect neighboring countries that are also integral to the flow of crude.
 Helping to keep prices in check, though, are signals that supplies of oil remain ample at the moment.